aws-samples/aws-modernization-with-cprime/README.md

-# AWS-Modernization-With-Cprime

-This is AWS-Modernization-With-Cprime
+# AWS Modernization Workshop With Cprime

+This is workshop is part of the AWS Modernization Workshop series.
+Working with JIRA